SSWConsulting/SSW.Rules.Content/rules/use-backchannels-effectively/rule.md

 ::: greybox

-3 Software Engineers disagree with a decision made in a meeting.
-They start a backchannel to talk about it without the Solution Architect involved and reach a decision to not proceed.
+In a meeting of 5 people, which includes the Product Owner, Solution Architect and 3 Software Engineers.
+The Software Engineers disagree with a decision made during the meeting.
+They start a backchannel to talk about it without the Product Owner and Solution Architect involved and reach a decision to not proceed.
 :::

 ::: bad